solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 2. Once the **Knowledge center** opens, select **Browse gallery**.

 3. Select the **Datasets** tab to locate Azure datasets that are conveniently available for your use.
-Enter a sample search query, like **taxi**.
+Then, enter a sample search query, like **taxi**.

     ![The Knowledge center Datasets tab is displayed with taxi entered in the search box along with its search results.](./media/taxi-search-query.png "Taxi dataset search query")